natasha/slovnet/README.md

 Download model weights and vocabs package, use links from <a href="#downloads">downloads section</a> and <a href="https://github.com/natasha/navec#downloads">Navec download section</a>.
 Optionally install <a href="https://github.com/natasha/ipymarkup">Ipymarkup</a> to visualize NER markup.

-Slovnet annotators have list of items as input and same size iterator over markups as output.
+Slovnet annotator `map` method has list of items as input and same size iterator over markups as output.
 Internally items are processed in batches of size `batch_size`.
-Default size is 8, larger batch — more RAM, better CPU utilization.
+Default size is 8, larger batch — more RAM, better CPU utilization. `__call__` method just calls `map` with a list of 1 item.

 ### NER